GuideUpdated March 2026

 "Set up a Psychology Today profile and wait"

-This used to work.
-PT referrals are now down 77 to 94%.
-The profile is still worth having, but waiting for the phone to ring from PT alone will leave your practice empty.
+This used to work better than it does now.
+The profile is still worth having, but waiting for the phone to ring from PT alone is too fragile for most practices.

 "Tell friends and colleagues you have openings"